d4f/backbone-highway/README.md

 **Important**

 Only the server has the authority to tell if a connected client is a logged in user or not.
-So for this to be achieved, the server has to print out a small piece of JavaScript to tell the router the current client's state :
+So for this system to actually work, the server has to print out a small piece of JavaScript to tell the router the current client's state :

 ```php
 <script type="text/javascript" src="backbone.marionetterouter.js"></script>